Meeting the Police Officer Who Ended My Brother’s Life

 I think people often neglect the feelings of the officers when something so tragic happens.
 We question their motives and whether or not they reacted appropriately.
 Of course, we need to, but I often feel that we’re not only asking these very appropriate questions, but seeking specific answers, rather than the truth.
 It has become, in a sense, a witch hunt.

 When I explained that I understood all of this, that our whole family does, he opened up.
 It wasn’t important to me to see or know this man other than I strongly felt that I needed to tell him what I wanted him to know.
 I didn’t realize how good it would feel to know him and his personality.
 There is no more shadowy figure or question mark in my head.
 I didn’t think it would matter one way or another, but I soon realized it was comforting to get to know him.
 I learned that he and Brian worked in the same area (years apart).
-He has volunteered in Africa, and he was genuinely interested in what we were working on over there.
+He has worked in various countries in Africa, and he was genuinely interested in our projects in Ethiopia and South Africa.
 We spoke about Brian and his career, and he offered up advice that was very helpful for the planning of our future.
 I guess if I had to sum him up in a word – kind.

 I try to think of what my brother would think about all of this.
 I know for a fact that he would feel guilty that this is something any of us would ever even have to deal with.
 Sadly, at the time of his death, his thoughts were overpowered by substances that skewed his perception of life.
 I believe, in other ways, he would be happy.
 Knowing someone who has such a horrible intimate connection with him, his life…his death…Well, it seems to bring a little bit of the humanity back.
 If I were him and I knew that the person who had to take my life was compassionate enough to meet with my family and cared about them enough to reach out and say that he hated what he had to do- it would bring as much comfort as it could to the situation.